 With this amazing technology at grasp, do you have any security concerns?

 Yes!
 We recognize that people's emotions are very personal - so we take privacy very seriously.
 Everything we do is opt-in.
 We ask for people's permission to turn the camera on.
-Our SDKs also do NOT save any video or send it to the cloud - all the processing happens on device.
+Our technology also does NOT save any video or send it to the cloud - all the processing happens on device.
 We feel this is very important from a privacy standpoint.
 Generally speaking, as a team we focus on applications where people get value from sharing their emotion data.
 And there's a lot of those - such as social robotics, automotive, health, education.

 How does one store an "emotion" in a MySQL table?

-We have 7 emotions detectors, 20 facial expression "classifiers", gender, age, ethnicity.
+We have 7 emotion detectors, 20 facial expression "classifiers", gender, age, ethnicity.
 Each of those classifiers provide a probability score, and that is what we store.
 Now some of our algorithms are temporal in that they consider previous probability scores to estimate the current emotion, so they are stateful in that sense.

 If you are interested in a more technical explanation of our technology, check out this blog post our tech team did on Affectiva's emotion technology architecture.